Congyuwang/Algorithm-Princeton-Course/assignments/README.md

-Assignments folder includes shell scripts that packages source file for assignment submission, and the assessment output of the submissions.
+Assignments folder includes shell scripts that zip the java scripts for assignment submission, and the assessment output of the submissions.